biophiliummenu

 With lectures by research mycologists on:

-Wild mushroom identification, working with myco materials in the studio, lichens, Ghost Plants and the wood wide web, fungal farming insects, mushroom medicine & poison, zombie fungi, farming dung loving fungi, Ergotism and entophytes and fungal DNA bar coding.
+Wild mushroom identification, working with myco materials in the studio, lichens, Ghost Plants and the wood wide web, fungal farming insects, mushroom medicine & poison, zombie fungi, farming dung loving fungi, Ergotism and endophytes and fungal DNA barcoding.

 10 webinars in September, 2026